yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/async/how-to-extend-the-async-walkthrough-by-using-task-whenall.md

     End Function
     ```

-2. Aşağıdaki kodun gösterdiği gibi, `SumPageSizesAsync``For Each` döngüsünü açıklama veya silme.
+2. `For Each` `SumPageSizesAsync` Aşağıdaki kodun gösterdiği gibi, içindeki döngüyü not edin veya silin.

     ```vb
     'Dim total = 0